auth0/Auth0-BoxWorks-Demo/README.md

 ### Credits
 - clmtrackr by Audun Mathias - https://github.com/auduno/clmtrackr - Facial recognition library
 - CanvasJS - http://canvasjs.com/ - Charts and graphics

+## License
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more info.